 Introducing Bethesda Farm Soy-Free Eggs has been a real eye-opener for fans of organic pasture-raised eggs.
 Most people do not realize that virtually all eggs produced for sale contain soy because the hens that lay them eat soy as their primary source of protein.

-Instead of soy protein, Bethesda Farm hens receiving a soy-free diet get their protein from wild-caught fish and crab as well as from alfalfa and the grasses and bugs on pasture.
-Below is some more detail regarding the wild-caught marine sources of the protein.
+Instead of soy protein, Bethesda Farm hens receive a soy-free diet made from wild-caught fish, crab and alfalfa as well as grass and bugs from the pasture.
+Below are some more details regarding the wild-caught marine sources of protein.
 As always, Bethesda Farm seeks to provide the best quality feed for our hens; we know it makes a difference in the eggs that they lay.

 A Word on the Wild-Caught Fish and Stone Crab Used in Bethesda Farm Soy-Free Feed

 Animal proteins are a very important part of a laying hen’s diet.
 Chickens are omnivores and the amino acids in animal proteins ensure the hens receive the methionine, cysteine, and tryptophan they need to effectively produce eggs.

 When soy is eliminated from a hen’s diet, the hens tend to become deficient in the amino acids listed above even when they are raised on pasture.
 One way producers fill this void is by utilizing DL methionine from the oil industry, which is simply a cyanide capture from oil wells.